Woolston House – Loddiswell, Nr. Kingsbridge, Devon.

 On this old original section of wall, all the loose stonework was taken down and vegetation removed.
-We shaped some pieces of slate to form a feature in which a hole was cut to place in a cast iron pipe.
+We shaped some pieces of sandstone to form a feature in which a hole was cut to place in a cast iron pipe.
 This was set into the wall and the pipe stuck out about twelve inches from the face of the wall.
 Eventually when this section was complete, the natural spring behind would flow out of this pipe.

 While all this work was going on the spring water continually flowed into the pond, and that can be seen in the corner of this picture.

 Having made this wall higher than the pond walls, the top was ready to be finished off in crazy paved slate.

 Now the water level behind was raised, the water could flow out of the pipe and into the new pond.
 The flow rate was calculated to fill the pond in twenty-four hours.
 The two additional pipes at the top are overflow pipes, and this would ensure if the water level rises behind, it will flow though these and not over the wall.

 A heart shaped landing was created at the base of the steps and matched in with the coping on the pond walls.